system-transparency/stprov/docs/stprov-manual.md

 ## SEE ALSO

-The [stprov system documentation](./stprov-system.md) describes stprov from a design and intended usage perspective without being a dense reference manual.
+The [stprov system documentation][] describes stprov from a design and intended usage perspective without being a dense reference manual.

+[stprov system documentation]: ./stprov-system.md